 Contributors

 This site is edited by Erin Harrington.
-She has contributed reviews and cultural criticism to The Pantograph Punch, The Spinoff, The Press / stuff.co.nz, Bulletin, The Physics Room / HAMSTER, Theatreview, The Christchurch City Libraries, The Playmarket Annual, RNZ National, BBC5, TV3, rdu98.5, Plains FM, a bucket full of podcasts and a range of scholarly publications.
-She is a Senior Lecturer based in the English department at the University of Canterbury Te Whare Wānanga o Waitaha, and appears regularly as a panelist, moderator, and keynote speaker at festivals and events.
+She has contributed reviews and cultural criticism to The Pantograph Punch, The Spinoff, The Press / stuff.co.nz, Bulletin, The Physics Room / HAMSTER, Theatreview, Christchurch City Libraries, Art News New Zealand, The Playmarket Annual, RNZ National, BBC5, TV3, rdu98.5, Plains FM, The Conversation, Pop Junctions, Horror Homeroom, a bucketload of podcasts and a range of scholarly publications.
+Her academic work has been featured everywhere from local community radio to the New York Times.
+She is a Senior Lecturer Above the Bar in the English department at the University of Canterbury Te Whare Wānanga o Waitaha, where she coordinates the UC / Creative New Zealand Ursula Bethell Writer in Residence programme.
+She appears regularly as a panelist, moderator, and keynote speaker at festivals and events.

 Ruth Oy Har Agnew is a writer and teacher of Chinese and Pākehā descent from Ōtautahi Christchurch.
 She has written for Theatreview, The Press, Stuff, What’s Up Christchurch, and the Playmarket Annual.
+Her theatre works have been developed by Proudly Asian Theatre.
 She is an experienced actor, and currently works supporting young performers as a speech and drama teacher.

 Naomi van den Broek is a creative person living in Ōtautahi Christchurch.
 She works as a performing artist (under the name Naomi Ferguson), as well as in arts/educational management.
 Her specific artistic interests are the intersection of music and theatre, site specific or bespoke performance work, textile art, waste reduction/sustainable making, creative writing, craft and artisan making.
 She also likes to read, eat, cook, sew, ride her bike and talk.

 Steph Walker is a creative producer and programmer with a penchant for festivals, contemporary performance and site-specific work across all artforms.
 Originally from Ōtautahi Christchurch, she has held roles at the Adelaide Festival and as General Manager & Assistant Director at the Christchurch Arts Festival.
-She holds her Masters in Arts Management with Distinction from the University of Greenwich (UK), and is currently Head of Programming at Auckland Arts Festival.
+She holds her Masters in Arts Management with Distinction from the University of Greenwich (UK), and is previously Head of Programming at Auckland Arts Festival.
+She is currently Executive Director of WORD Christchurch, the best little words and ideas festival in the world.

 More contributors to come!